What is the IUPAC name of the compound with the structure CH3-CH2... | Study Prep in Pearson+

-Which of the following is the correct IUPAC name for a benzene ring with a methyl group at position and a nitro group at position ?
+Which of the following is the correct IUPAC name for the compound with the structure ?

 Table of contents